Streamerbot/docs/streamerbot/3.api/1.sub-actions/core/quotes/get-quote.md

     type: string
     description: The platform from the account that made the quote
     value: twitch
-  - name: quoteGameId
-    type: string
-    description: The game id from the quote
-    value: '123942'
   - name: quoteGame
     type: string
     description: The game name from the quote